davidfraser/cirth-chart-generator/README.md

 Usage
 -----

-To produce the set of charts, run `node ./main.js`
+To produce the set of charts, run `node ./main.js` or `npm run generate-svg`

 This requires node v17 or later.